FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • The time limit per pick during the draft

-These configuration choices directly influence the competitive balance and overall strategy of the league.
+These configuration choices influence the competitive balance and overall strategy of the league.

 When Does FPL Draft Start